If you think someone you know is experiencing relationship abuse, there are lots of ways in which you can help them.

 Think

 Find a safe space: if an incident has just happened, try and find somewhere they feel safe.
-If they are on campus and this isn't possible, you can suggest they call Security on 01483 68 3333.
+If they are on campus and this isn't possible, you can suggest they call Campus Safety on 01483 68 3333.

 What is relationship abuse?
 Noticing and acknowledging the signs of an abusive relationship is the first step to ending it.